 Who is Performance Lab NutriGenesis Multi Best For?

-	You don’t need to have a full-on deficiency to reap the benefits of a quality multivitamin, which is something we recommend along with a healthy whole foods diet.
+You don’t need a full-on deficiency to reap the benefits of a quality multivitamin, which we recommend, and a healthy whole-food diet.
 In fact, even if your food supply comes from something other than depleted soils through modern farming practices before further losing nutrients through shipping and time on the shelf, there’s nothing wrong with ensuring you didn’t miss anything through the use of a quality multi.

 Still, if you’re pregnant, nursing, or on medications, it’s good to check with your doctor first before supplementing even with vitamins and minerals.

 Claims vs. Reality

 Though we can’t support their claims of this being objectively better than other multivitamins, we can say that the claims of vitamins and minerals themselves are all valid: they help you build tissue, connect your nerves, produce hormones, allow you to think, move, digest, see, hear….and the list goes on.